 if you need additional features beyond the ability to accept payments

-Keep reading to find your best payment method for freelancers:
+Keep reading to find your best payment providers for freelancers:

-Escrow is perhaps the best freelance payment portal for any freelancers who are concerned about actually getting paid for their work, such as those constantly working with new or unknown clients.
-This is because Escrow requires the client to make the payment before the freelancer starts work, and then deposits it in the freelancer’s account when the work is complete.
-Also note that Escrow’s transaction fee is relatively high compared to other payment options for freelancers.
+Escrow is the best freelance payment portal for freelancers concerned about getting paid for their work, such as those constantly working with new or unknown clients.
+Escrow requires the client to pay before the freelancer starts work and deposit it in the freelancer’s account when the work is complete.
+Also, note that Escrow’s transaction fee is relatively high compared to other payment options for freelancers.

-Stripe is an interesting freelance payment method as it is less well known than PayPal and Google Pay, but it is easy to use for both the client and freelancer.
+Stripe is an interesting freelance payment method as it is less well known than PayPal and Google Pay, but it is easy for both the client and freelancer.
 Their fees are high, and even though it is possible to collect bank payments, their main focus is still on card payments.
-Though you get decent convenience for the cost, and they are a secure online payment option for freelance workers.
+Though you get decent convenience for the cost, they are a secure online payment option for freelance workers.

-Paymo offers a little bit more than just a freelance payment portal, as it has a project tracking feature and lets you schedule payments and compile reports.
+Paymo offers a little more than just a freelance payment portal, as it has a project tracking feature that lets you schedule payments and compile reports.
 It also has an invoicing feature which can be very useful for freelancers who don’t have that option elsewhere.

 Freelance payment portal considerations

-There are a number of considerations that freelancers should bear in mind when choosing their preferred payment option.
+There are several considerations that freelancers should bear in mind when choosing their preferred payment option.

-First of all, always look at the fees involved and how this will affect the amount of money you receive for your work.
-There may also be a fee structure where the fees get higher for transactions of a certain amount.
+First, always look at the fees involved and how this will affect how much you receive for your work.
+There may also be a fee structure where the fees are higher for transactions above a certain amount.
 Usually, bank payments are the cheaper option since it’s a direct transfer between two bank accounts, cutting out all the intermediaries in card payment networks.

 Ease of use

-The next consideration should be convenience, both to yourself and to your client.
+The next consideration should be convenience for yourself and your client.
 If you have a freelance payment method that is awkward, time-consuming, or unknown to a client, they may be reluctant to use it.
 Even though card payments are a well-known collection method, they can cause friction due to different networks (VISA, Mastercard, Maestro, etc.), resulting in less than desired transparency regarding costs and fees.